kendalls/jekyll-now/_posts/2019-02-01-crm-server-to-server-authentication.md

 6. You can also click **Endpoints** in the app list and copy the **OAuth 2.0 authorization endpoint** value, but the default shown in the code will also work.

 ## Step Two: Create an Application User
+1. In your D365 organization, navigate to **Settings** > **Security** > **Users** and click **+New**.
+2. Change the form to **APPLICATION USER** and supply values for User Name, Full Name, Primary Email, and paste in the Application ID from above.
+The rest of the values will be populated when you save the record.
+3. Create a new custom Security Role for the user and assign it to them.

 ## Step Three: C# Connection